Although blogging has only been around for a few decades, it has rapidly developed into an incredibly successful industry.

 With Squarespace, you can empower your business and build a unique and engaging online presence without even having a graphic designer.

-It’s easy to learn even for non-technical professionals because unlike WordPress, you don’t need to know how to code to get started.
+It’s easy to learn even for non-technical professionals because, unlike platforms such as WordPress, you don’t need to know how to code to get started.

 On top of creating a blog, Squarespace offers a lot of e-commerce functionalities, making it the best blogging tool for e-commerce businesses that want to easily sell their products online.